eduardo-antunes/plainline/README.md

 ## Configuration

 You may configure plainline by providing a table to the `setup` function.
-This table can contain any or all of three keys:
+This table can contain any or all of four keys:

 - `sections` lists the providers used in the active statusline;
 - `inactive_sections` does the same, but for the inactive statusline;
-- and `separator` is the text that is shown between the outputs of providers.
+- `separator` is the text that is shown between the outputs of providers;
+- and `formatter`, which is a function that is run on the result of each provider before it gets displayed.

 Providers are simply functions that fetch a particular piece of information and display it in text form.
 They are the building blocks of the statusline.
 The buitin providers, which are all defined in [`providers.lua`](./lua/plainline/providers.lua), can be specified by name.
 You can also pass your own functions as providers,